igorkulman/coding-journal/content/post/2014-07-23-automatic-viewmodels-and-services-registration-for-not-only-caliburn-micro.md

 date = "2014-07-23"
 url = "/automatic-viewmodels-and-services-registration-for-not-only-caliburn-micro/"
-categories = ["Windows Phone"] tags = ["c#","Caliburn.Micro","Windows Phone","windows store","winrt"]
+categories = ["Windows Phone"] tags = ["Csharp","Caliburn-Micro","Windows Phone","Windows Store","WinRT"]
 +++
 My MVVM framework of choice, Caliburn.Micro, provides a simple Dependency Injection container, where you have to register all your ViewModels and Services.
 This is done in the Bootstraper&#8217;s Configure method and may look like this: